 Incremental development is a key Strong Towns principle.
 This article explains the concept in depth.

-Small-scale development projects need 7 key skillsets in order to happen successfully.
+Small-scale development projects need seven key skillsets in order to happen successfully.
 Take it from the author of this article, one of the co-founders of the Incremental Development Alliance.

 There's a misperception among many who encounter the Strong Towns movement that our advocacy for "incremental" steps means everything will happen at a snail's pace.
 Read this piece to understand (and share with others) why that's not the case.